Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Mesothelioma Prognosis After Surgery

 Surgery-based combination treatments generally provide the best prognosis for mesothelioma.
 In studies, patients have lived 5 years and longer with this type of treatment.
 Life expectancy after surgery depends on patient factors and treatment details.
-Tumor cell type and location can also affect prognosis.
+Tumor cell type and location can also affect prognosis and surgery eligibility.

 Prognosis After Surgery-Based Mesothelioma Treatments